harness/developer-hub/docs/security-testing-orchestration/use-sto/orchestrate-and-ingest/ingesting-issues-from-other-scanners.md

 ## Pipeline example for ingesting data from an unsupported schema into STO

 The following pipeline shows an end-to-end ingestion workflow.
-The pipeline consist of a Security Tests stage with two steps:
+The pipeline consist of a Security stage with two steps:

 1. A Run step that generates a JSON data file `/shared/scan_results/example.json` in the format described above.